 Executive producer/co-founder Duke City Shootout

 Founded the world's first film production festival and served as one of the executive producers for 65 short films shot during the first nine years of the festival.
 I was responsible for production coordination, fundraising and the bulk of marketing and publicity generated during that time, including press releases, website design and maintenance, publicity campaigns, creation of festival programs and more.
-Also served as president of the board for the Digital Filmmaking Institute, the parent organization.
+Also served as president of the board for the non-profit Digital Filmmaking Institute, the parent organization.

 1997 to present

 Producer of "High Strange New Mexico" documentary (1997)